coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 One day, I decided to ask my friend who I knew got good journal grades if I could borrow his journal, just for a night, to see what I could do better.

 Every word he wrote was heartfelt and inviting.
 All of his vulnerabilities and emotions were clearly laid out, as if he had nothing to hide.
-It was like the opposite of Hemingway, and I couldn't turn my eyes away.
+No detail was spared, and I couldn't turn my eyes away.
 That night, I read his journal cover to cover.

 And from that day, I emulated his style in my own journal entries.
 I started getting A after A.